Download the print version

 10.14 The consumer dashboard is an online service that must be provided by a data holder to each consumer (and, if applicable, the other joint account holder) where a consumer data request has been made on their behalf by an accredited person.
 Data holders are required by CDR Rule 1.15 to include within the consumer’s dashboard certain details of each authorisation to disclose CDR data that has been given by the consumer.

-10.15 Further guidance about the consumer dashboard is set out in Chapter B (Key concepts) and Chapter C (Consent).
+10.15 Further guidance about the consumer dashboard is set out in Chapter B (Key concepts) and the Guide to privacy for data holders.

 When must notification be given?